n3ph0s/debian-n3ph0s/README.md

 ![Default i3wm key binding](img2.png)

-After you have selected this press Super+Return to launch a terminal thenexecute the following commands
+After you have selected this press Super+Return to launch a terminal then execute the following commands

 ```
 cd debian-n3ph0s/